sparkyb/pype/readme.txt

 On a line by itself (any amount of leading spaces), place something that matches the following regular expression: #([a-zA-Z0-9 ]+):(.*)
-The first group (after a .strip().lower() translation) will become category in the 'Cateogry' column, the second group (after a .strip()) becomes the todo in the 'Todo' column, and the number of exclamation points will become the number in the '!' column.
+The first group (after a .strip().lower() translation) will become category in the 'Category' column, the second group (after a .strip()) becomes the todo in the 'Todo' column, and the number of exclamation points will become the number in the '!' column.